-This month I’d like to share with you a video of an 8 to 12 month old swimming class at Laurie Lawrence Swim School.
+This month I’d like to share with you a video of an 8-12 month swim class at Laurie Lawrence Swim School.
 I’d encourage you to show this video to the teachers at your swim school to get ideas and open up a forum for discussion which is relevant to your centre.
 Sharing information, opening up lines of communication and brainstorming ideas is fantastic for morale and keeping everyone on the same page.
 This particular video focuses on the swimming lesson warm up.

-The babies in this video have attended regular weekly swimming lessons with their parents since they were 4 months of age.
+The 8-12 month swim class in this video have attended regular weekly swimming lessons with their parents since they were 4 months of age.
 The parents have a vital role to play in the swimming lesson, because at this very early age, they are the teacher.
-For this reason I believe that the “swimming teachers” role becomes that of a water safety educator, they impart knowledge to the parents so that early introductions to the water are conducted in a loving and safe manner.
+For this reason, I believe that the “swimming teachers” role can become that of a water safety educator.
+They impart knowledge to the parents so that early introductions to the water are conducted in a loving and safe manner.

 Social referencing is at its peak during this 8 to 12 month developmental stage.
 For this reason the more relaxed the parent is with their baby the better they will become in the water.
 The swimming teacher must encourage parents to:

 - Hold their baby softly

 - Keep them low in the water so they feel buoyancy

 You’ll notice we start the swimming lesson for the 8-12 month swim class with a kicking activity on a shallow teaching ledge.
 We like to open the swimming lesson in this way because it gives a definite start to the class, allows the teacher to greet all students and allows any late comers time to join the group without interruptions.
 You can easily duplicate this activity in open water, with the back against a wall, and without a teaching ledge.